Rouvik/MyInterpreter/README.md

 ie, [a-z, A-Z or any other ascii character except 0-9]

 ### NOREG
-Thrown when the requested reguster doensnot exists
+Thrown when the requested register doensnot exists

 ### BADVAL
 Thrown when the value in code is not a number